Table of Contents

-Have you ever wondered if your dog knows how long you’ve been gone?
-Or maybe you've noticed that your dog misses you more when you've been gone a long time and have wondered, do dogs have sense of time?
+Or you've noticed that your dog misses you more when you've been gone a long time and have wondered, do dogs have a sense of time?

-It certainly seems like dogs can sense time, based on how they always know when you're coming home from work or when you’re leaving for the day.
+It seems like dogs can sense time, based on how they always know when you're coming home from work or leaving for the day.

 Circadian Rhythm in Dogs

-This inner instinct tells them when it's daylight or when night is falling, and tells the dog when he should be awake and when he should be asleep.
+This inner instinct tells them when it's daylight or nightfall and tells the dog when he should be awake and when he should be asleep.

-So do dogs have a sense of time because of Circadian rhythm?
-Not really.
-Circadian rhythm isn't the reason why your dog seems to be able to tell when you are due from work or how much time has passed during the day.
+Circadian rhythm isn't why your dog cannot tell when you are due from work or how much time has passed during the day.

-Is your dog telling time?
-Scientists believe that even though it looks like your dog is reading the clock, your dog is actually using the senses to figure out patterns.
+Scientists believe that even though it looks like your dog is reading the clock, it uses its senses to figure out patterns.

 A Dog’s Senses

-Some studies indicate that when a dog seems to know what time you will get home from work, the dog isn't reading the clock.
+Some studies indicate that when a dog knows when you will get home from work, the dog isn't reading the clock.

-Even though it might seem like the dog is reacting to the time of the day, he's actually figuring out your pattern of behavior based on other sensory input.
+Even though it might seem like the dog is reacting to the time of the day, he's figuring out your pattern of behavior based on other sensory input.

-Dogs don't really tell time so much as they read all the available data and use it to find patterns.
+Dogs don't tell time much as they read all the available data and use it to find patterns.

 Episodic Memory in Dogs

-All the research that has been done into how dogs perceive time indicates that dogs do have the capacity for a type of what is called episodic memory system.
+All the research on how dogs perceive time indicates that dogs have the capacity for a type of episodic memory system.

 For example, if your dog sees you get dog treats out of a canister on the counter, he will remember that and successfully predict that you will take treats out of the canister on the counter in the future.

-They use those and their version of episodic memory, as a way to predict human behavior and key in on patterns like when their human leaves for work and comes home from work.
-Or when it’s time to eat or time to go outside for a walk.
+They use those and their version of episodic memory to predict human behavior and key in on patterns like when their human leaves for work and comes home from work.

 Does Your Dog Miss You?

-But the issue of whether or not your pooch misses you when you're gone is a separate one from whether or not dogs can tell time.
+But the issue of whether or not your pup misses you when you're gone is a separate one from whether or not dogs can tell time.

-Of course your dog misses you when you leave.
+Of course, your dog misses you when you leave.

-In Summary: Do Dogs Have a Sense of Time?
+Do Dogs Have a Sense of Time?
+In Summary

 They have a Circadian rhythm that tells them when to sleep or be awake, but they do not understand that a certain amount of “time” has passed.

-Instead, dogs use their keen sense of smell and hearing to figure out patterns, which to us can sometimes seem that a dog understands passing of time.
+Instead, dogs use their keen sense of smell and hearing to figure out patterns, which can sometimes seem that a dog understands the passing of time.

 READ NEXT: Why Do Dogs Sleep More In Winter Time?